dbt-labs/docs.getdbt.com/website/docs/faqs/Accounts/change-users-license.md

 ---

-This article outlines the steps for changing a user's license type from `developer` to `read-only` in dbt Cloud.
+This article outlines the steps for changing the license type for a user from `developer` to `read-only` in dbt Cloud.
 This is frequently done to free up a billable seat but retain the user’s access to view the information in the dbt Cloud account.
 You must be an account owner/admin to perform these actions.

 1. From dbt Cloud, click the gear icon the top right and select **Account Settings**.